keolo/population/README.md

 ### Solution

+Importer -> Server <- Client

 * Create an Importer service to Extract, Transform, and Load population data
 * Create a Server service to retrieve population metadata for a given zip code
-* Create a Client service to consume population service
+* Create a Client service to consume population service API
 * [Architecture](docs/architecture.md)

 ## Services